Lanre Ogunge

 An equitable playing field

-Ogungbe says that one unique aspect of their efforts is their work with customers in developing markets.
+Ogungbe says one unique aspect of their efforts is their work with customers in developing markets.

 “We have customers in the UK, India, Canada, Australia, the United States – all big markets.
 But the biggest chunk of our customers is in Africa,” he said.
 “We work with customers or banks in Kenya who, as an example, might be receiving money from someone in the United States.
 We will help the bank verify both individuals before the money goes through,” he said.